lizziehop/reading-cookbooks/EncodingGuidelines.md

 ### Recipe

 - Each recipe will have it's own unique xml:id to use as a reference.
-THey will be formatted as [short title of cookbook][chapter number].[recipe number]\_[full title of recipe]
+They will be formatted as [short title of cookbook][chapter number].[recipe number]\_[full title of recipe]

   - Example for the first recipe of chapter four, fish soup the xml:id would be pic4.1\_fish\_soup